DigitalFabricationLab-NYIT-SoAD/resources/RobotLab/ClayPrinting/CuraSettings/README.md

 4. Screenshot of Extruder Settings for WASP 2040
 5. Screenshot of Maching Settings for WASP 2040
 6. Screenshot of Extruder Settings for WASP 2040
+7. Volumne Estimator Grasshopper Script (based on robot but should be helpful for all

 (Double Check Nozzle Size for all Set Ups)